edjw/cool-todo-manager/scope.md

 ## Nice-to-haves but no big deal

-- some api to add tasks from via http so can have shortcuts on ios for quick add to backlog
+- some api to add tasks from via http so can have shortcuts on ios for quick add to backlog. use an astro endpoint with a secret parameter? does kind of make it not single user any more I think?
 - maybe needs login eventually to allow for multiple devices
 - database too maybe but localstorage is fine for now